stAItuned/content-manager/articles/natural-language-processing-course/Natural Language Processing course.md

 Instead of relying just on mere probabilities, the authors claim that it would be definitely more informative to deal with the **ratio of co occurrence**, because it would be more suitable for **distinguishing relevant from irrelevant words**.

-Generally, the ratio of co occurrence will rely on triplets of words, namely $w_i,w_j,\bar w_k$ , the model will take the following form:
+Generally, the ratio of co occurrence will rely on triplets of words, namely $w_i,w_j,\bar w_k$, the model will take the following form:

 $$
 F(w_i,w_j,\bar w_k) = \frac {P_{ik}}{P_{jk}}